 The elderly and those with weakened health conditions are encouraged to stay home.
 If you are ill or are just not feeling well, you must stay home.
 If you have symptoms of any sickness (even mild symptoms), you must stay home.

-Seating is increased to 80% of our fire code capacity, which is 138 people.
+Seating is increased to 100% capacity.
 Additionally, physical (social) distancing is reduced from 6-feet to 3-feet.
 Therefore, previously roped-off pews have been made available for seating once again.

-Wear a face mask to help limit the potential spread of infection and to provide fellow parishioners with a sign of assurance that we care for each other.
+If you are fully vaccinated, you do not need to wear a face mask.
+If you are not fully vaccinated, please wear a face mask.
+This helps limit the potential spread of infection and to provide fellow parishioners with a sign of assurance that we care for each other.
 Individuals who are 2-years old or younger, or who have difficulty breathing, or who are unable to remove the mask without assistance do not wear a face mask.

 Ushers will remind or assist you to sanitize your hands at the church entrance.